 While speaking about anxiety and self-sabotaging relationships, Jayant makes a point about childhood history and how what we experience as a child affects our understanding of relationships.
 “Personal history of childhood trauma restricts our world-view.
 We don’t have any understanding of the world beyond what we see as kids.
 You normalize the toxic relationships of your childhood and mimic them later in the adult situations of your life.

 “If your family is abusive, or has neglected you as a child, you only realize that’s not healthy once you get good exposure to other children’s families.
 You then understand that there’s another way to live and love.
 So, the fundamental assumptions of our relationships stem from our childhood, the time when we have impressionable minds.
 When you are betrayed by an adult who you trusted immensely, these have ramifications later on.”

 All of this can make a person go on sabotaging a relationship out of fear and trauma.
 However, attachment styles are not permanent.
 With the right help, you can work on yourself and do away with negative patterns to be able to build thriving romantic relationships.

 2. Commit to honest communication

 One of the biggest hurdles for a person inclined to sabotaging a relationship subconsciously is a fear of communication.
-Particularly, when it comes to talking about the not so pleasant aspects of the relationship.
-So, to break the cycle of self-sabotaging behavior, you need to overcome this hurdle.
+Particularly, when it comes to talking about the not-so-pleasant aspects of the relationship.
+So, to break the cycle of self-sabotaging behavior, you need to overcome this communication problem.

 3. Identify your trigger to stop self-sabotaging relationships